 The Chicago-area gym Shred415 (there's also one in several other cities, and an at-home/on-the-go video series for users with treadmills, ankle bands, and hand weights), puts the "shred" in "shredding for your wedding."
-There, a different area of the body is the focus each day, (think arms and abs, or butt and legs) and classes include running on Woodway treadmills, plus floor exercises using resistance or weight.
+There, a different area of the body is the focus each day (think arms and abs, or butt and legs), and classes include running on Woodway treadmills, plus floor exercises using resistance or weight.

-Are you a stressed-out bride-to-be looking for some good and chilled out vibes?
+Are you a stressed-out bride-to-be looking for some good and chilled-out vibes?
 As Janelle Monáe says, "Baby, bend over.
 Let yo booty do that yoga!"
 Y7 Studio—which originated in Brooklyn and now also has homes in Manhattan, Silver Lake, and River North—delivers hot, hip-hop-inspired yoga classes.
-The sweaty sessions are heated (to 80 or 90 degrees) with infrared technology that helps detoxify your internal organs and skin and follow a Vinyasa flow involving lots of chaturanga to help build a strong core and Michelle Obama-worthy guns.
+The sweaty sessions are heated (to 80 or 90 degrees) with infrared technology that purportedly helps detoxify your internal organs and skin and follow a Vinyasa flow involving lots of chaturanga to help build a strong core and Michelle Obama-worthy guns.
 Meanwhile, a playlist of The Weeknd, Beyoncé, and Drake keeps things bouncin' in the best way.

-HIIT workouts have been trending for a while, but there's an extra fun way to practice them at Sproing Sport, where the whole routine is done atop air-soft surface platforms for very little impact.
+HIIT workouts have been trending for a while, but there's an extra fun way to practice them at Sproing Fitness where the whole routine is done atop air-soft surface platforms for very little impact.
 With gyms in Chicago, West Hollywood, throughout Maryland, and in Houston, Texas, this 45-minute total-body class is scalable for different fitness levels.
 Though—because of the bouncy, unstable surface—all cardio, strength, power, and balance moves feel more challenging.
 Clients—oftentimes couples who train together—see dramatic weight loss, improved endurance, leaner muscle, and less injury.

-Not that there's anything wrong with traditional Pilates, but it seems to be that when blended with something else it's at its most powerful.
+Not that there's anything wrong with traditional Pilates, but it seems to be that when blended with something else, it's at its most powerful.
 Mighty Pilates—in San Francisco, Santa Monica, and Sherman Oaks—delivers classically formatted classes with a little something extra in the form of weights, cardio exercises, and upbeat, contemporary tunes.
 They also offer TRX, which like Pilates, targets the core and should help flatten the tummy in no time.
 Not located in Cali?
-Mighty Pilates let's you livestream equipment-optional classes online.
+Mighty Pilates lets you livestream equipment-optional classes online.

 The Studio (MDR)